CollinErickson/MVP2005/README.md

 ## Instructions (advanced)

-Download the latest memory card from releases page.
+Download the latest memory card from [Releases page](https://github.com/CollinErickson/MVP2005/releases/).
-The memory card contains a roster file that you should load.
+The memory card is a ".ps2" file that contains a roster file that you should load.

 ## Instructions (beginner)